Community Supported Agriculture

 - Feel a closer connection to nature as you see the progression of the seasons in your Harvest Boxes.

-- Your membership helps keep our family farm contributing to a vibrant local economy.
+- Your membership helps keep our family farm contributing to a vibrant local economy (Thank you!).

 How the farm benefits from your membership